Leonardo Bonzi

-Leonardo Bonzi (22 December 1902 - 29 December 1977) was an Italian bobsledder.
-He competed in the four-man event at the 1924 Winter Olympics.
+Count Leonardo Bonzi (22 December 1902 - 29 December 1977) was a lawyer, aviator, soldier, filmmaker, tennis player, and bobsledder, member of the Bonzi family and renowned for his sporting achievements and film career.
+He participated in major transatlantic flights, including the 1948 Atlantic crossing with the aircraft "Grifo," and co-directed the documentary film Lost Continent, which won the Special Jury Prize at the Cannes Film Festival in 1955.
+He served as a pilot during World War II, receiving the Gold Medal and three Silver Medals of Military Valor.
+He owned land in the Municipality of Segrate, which he sold to Silvio Berlusconi's Edilnord to build Milan Due and the San Raffaele Hospital.

 Biography

 Leonardo Bonzi was born in Milan to Count Iro (1865–1939), a lawyer and vice president of the AC Milan football club from 1921 to 1923, and Sarina Nathan Berra (1872–1968), who was the paternal niece of Ernesto Nathan and sister of Edward Nathan Berra, one of AC Milan’s founding members.
 The Bonzi family had been ennobled in 1694 for services rendered to the Republic of Venice, receiving the title of Counts of the Serio.
 In 1738, the family was admitted to the patriciate of Crema following the marriage of Ercole Bonzi to a member of the Vimercati family.